Note: This tutorial was written in 2017.

-Last week, I learned about an important item in the hacker’s toolbox: the http proxy.
-An http proxy is an application that sits between your browser and the web server, something like this:
+An http proxy is an important item in the hacker’s toolbox.
+It sits between your browser and the web server, something like this:

 browser <---> http proxy <---> server